Wladyslaw Szpilman in Warsaw

 A dwelling-house with one address was by nature no less than a complex of erections, built-in around three spacious court-yards.
 The ‘main’ part of the building facing Noakowskiego street, perfected in the manner of Art Nouveau (modern), was to accommodate the most luxurious apartments, including the ones of the owners.
 The living space of every deluxe accommodation totaled 130 square meters with a ceiling height of 4 meters and included up to six rooms and a premise for servants.
 Apart from the ‘boss’ apartment of the Oppenheim family and deluxe residences, this new dwelling-house at NOAKOWSKIEGO 10 was home for dozens of middle-class families with apartments of more moderate size.
 One of the three courtyards was chosen to locate a small chapel.

 Wladyslaw Szpilman was now very much indebted to his first hiding place within the ‘Aryan’ part of Warsaw to his friend Andrzej Bogucki and his wife, a singer Janina Godlewska.
 The spacious studio apartment was in the ownership of Piotr Perkowski (survived the war), the famous Polish composer, director of a conservatory, and a member of the Resistance movement.
 Franciszek Strynkiewicz (survived the war), a sculptor was the previous roomer of the flat and had transformed it into no less than an artistic workshop.
-In contrast to the bed of boards for the forced laborers, Szpilman was now in a position to enjoy uninterrupted sleep, yet self-tortured with constant anxiety.
+In contrast to the bed of boards for the forced laborers, Szpilman was now in a position to enjoy uninterrupted sleep, yet he self-tortured himself with constant anxiety.
 The owner of the apartment was in due to find registered residents for the living space and the refuged pianist had to hide inside a small bedroom without windows upon their encounters.
 As soon as February 26, 1943, Wladyslaw Szpilman was accommodated within a flat of Marek Gębczyński, an engineer at the Polish radio, at the wing studio of the same dwelling.
 It was in this apartment the former pianist had an opportunity to touch the piano keys for the first time since the liquidation of the Warsaw ghetto back in summer 1942.
 The next day witnessed a visit of Czesław Lewicki, a band director on the radio, who now agreed to accommodate the escapee within his unused one-room apartment.

 The residential house on Noakowskiego 10, a two-week serene haven for Wladyslaw Szpilman in February 1943, survived the war and occupation as well as its most famous refugee.
 After the end of the Second World War, the dwelling was destined to be nationalized and turned into a kind of the sadly remembered residential communes.
 The former deluxe apartments were now divided into small dwellings with areas of common use such as toilets and kitchens.
 The form of shared accommodations was a kind of solution for the loss of a major part of the pre-war housing in Warsaw.
 Along with that, the communes were to reflect the residential politics of the Communist world, which, in fact, deprived people of the right to private life.
 As soon as July 1, 1965, the former residential house of the Oppenheim family was put into the register of the heritage-listed buildings.